- This event has passed.

 January 21, 2016 @ 5:30 pm - 7:00 pm

 Everyone has to sell.
-If you remember reading my previous article on our Sales Panel (click the link for a recap), you will recall I said something similar back then as well.
 But it is a point that is worth repeating: everyone has to sell, even if you are not a salesperson.
 Selling is essentially effective communication, which is a skill you will need no matter where you go.

 Nonetheless, it is hard to get past the negative connotation of selling as pushy or manipulative.
 In fact, I was one of those people who disliked selling just a couple years ago.
 As a student of English literature, I was about as far from a salesperson as you could be; my studies involved reading historical texts and writing long essays on such topics as slavery, civil liberties and agency (not like an advertising agency, in this context it means roughly “the power that someone has to make their own decisions”).
 How could I possibly be selling anything?

 In reality, I was selling something the entire time.
 Instead of selling products, I was selling ideas; all of my essays used persuasive writing to argue a certain point.
 In fact, one of my English teachers compared an academic essay to a sales pitch:

 - Start with an idea that you want other people to believe in

 - Introduce evidence that supports the idea